couchbase/query/tutorial/content/slide-31.md

 ## UPDATE

-This feature is currently experimental and not for use in production.
+UPDATE modifies an existing document.

-UPDATE replaces a document that already exists with updated values
+Currently, this statement only provides document-level atomicity, so it is not supported for use in production.

-The example on the right would have changed the type of the document "baldwin" from "contact" to "actor"
+The example on the right would change the type of the document "baldwin" from "contact" to "actor".

 <pre id="example">
     EXPLAIN